This post may contain affiliate links. For more information, read my disclosure policy.

 To change up the flavors of this cheesecake, the easiest way to do it is in the crust.
 I’ve given a basic graham cracker crust recipe, but I also love using Oreos as the crust, or any cookie.
 There’s not even any mixing needed with that option, just use the full cookie as the crust.

-And then, there is the beauty of candy IN cheesecake.
-I’ve done Snickers before but now I’m doing Reese’s Peanut Butter Cups!
-You can put a whole mini cup in the cheesecake, on top of the Oreo crust, or you can chop up some peanut butter cups to mix with the batter.
+- Candy IN Cheesecake Bites: You can put a whole mini cup in the cheesecake, on top of the Oreo crust, or you can chop up some peanut butter cups to mix with the batter.
 I can’t wait to try Milky Way or Kit Kat cheesecakes!

 - Make sure your cream cheese is room temperature before starting to avoid lumps.
 It’s also best if your eggs and sour cream are room temperature too.